lionelegger/ForumNTW/README.md

 ## creation of Forum DATABASE
-Creation of a DATABASE called 'Forum' in phpMyAdmin
+Creation of a DATABASE called 'Forum' in phpMyAdmin The relational design of the FORUM database is illustrated in [this powerpoint](database.pptx)

 ### Creation of 3 tables
 Creation of the 3 tables in phpMyAdmin